jasmine/jasmine-py/README.md

 Point your browser to `localhost:1337`.

+You can also set the host using the `--host` argument.

 #### Continuous Integration

 For Continuous Integration environments, add this task to the project build steps: